-Sweet potato and pea samosas are best had on a chilly evening with a hot cup of your favorite brew, and are ridiculously simple to make!
+Sweet potato and pea samosas are baked and not deep-fried.
+Best had on a chilly evening with a hot cup of your favorite brew, and are super simple to make!

-In India, these legendary potato and pea parcels are available at every corner, and are the quintessential street food.
-An authentic samosa is made with a savory flour-and-oil-based pastry flavored with carrom seeds, and stuffed with a potato and pea and onion filling, and then deep-fried to flaky goodness.
-Here in Switzerland, I've made these at home on a few occasions, making the pastry from scratch, and deep frying them in a wok on the stove top.
-Now, it is a laborious process - from making the pastry dough to rolling it, making the stuffing and then shaping the samosa to finally deep-frying it.
-Although the results are well worth the effort involved, I would rather wait for a special occasion than get an upper body workout making samosas from scratch.
+Here in Switzerland, I've made these at home on a few occasions, making the pastry from scratch, and deep-frying them in a wok on the stove top.
+For sure, making samosas is a laborious process - from making the pastry dough to rolling it, making the stuffing, and then shaping the samosa to finally deep-frying it.

 If you, like me, need your Indian snack fix from time to time, I recommend these recipes for you: